Alok-2002/python_projects/README.md

 A big thank you to all the contributors who have helped build and improve the projects in this repository.

-If you have any questions or suggestions, feel free to [open an issue](https://github.com/alok-2002/python_projects/issues) on the repository.
+If you have any questions or suggestions, feel free to [Open An Issue](https://github.com/alok-2002/python_projects/issues) on the repository.
 Happy coding!